WarshipGirls/WGViewer/README.md

 ## Licenses

-The code is licensed under [The MIT License](https://github.com/WarshipGirls/WGViewer/blob/master/LICENSE)
+The code is licensed under [GNU General Public License v3.0](https://github.com/WarshipGirls/WGViewer/blob/master/LICENSE)

+The copyright of the shipgirl art resources used in the WGViewer belong to Moefantasy.